Learning to Think Fast and Slow for Visual Language Models: Experiments

+\paragraph{DualMindVLM vs.~GRPO.} Fig.~\ref{fig:exp_vs_grpo} compares DualMindVLM with the GRPO model, which is trained without dual-mode anchoring and dual-mode learning.
+The bar charts show the accuracy improvement over the base model Qwen2.5-VL. while also illustrating that DualMindVLM achieves higher accuracy than GRPO on most benchmarks while using fewer tokens on all benchmarks.
+The improvements are particularly notable on MMStar and ScienceQA, where the improvement ratios reach 3.50× and 2.91× respectively.
+On MMBench, DualMindVLM achieves similar accuracy to GRPO, with a slightly lower improvement ratio of 0.99×.
+However, it provides the largest token savings of around 60\%.

 \paragraph{Effect of free-form rollouts.} As discussed, we use a mixture of free-form and prefix-conditioned rollouts to facilitate the learning of automatic System 1+2 thinking.
 Table~\ref{tab:free_form_ratio} shows the results obtained by varying the number of free-form generations $m$ during GRPO sampling.
 We consider three settings: no free-form generation ($m = 0$), half free-form generation ($m = 4$), and full free-form generation ($m = 8$).
 When no free-form generation is adopted, the model is only guided by a pre-defined thinking mode prefix and therefore struggles to learn how to automate the prefix selection.
-The model using full free-form generation is equivalent to the model trained without the thinking mode labels.
-In this case, the training collapses quickly and the model always selects the fast thinking mode.
+The model using full free-form generation is equivalent to the model trained without the anchored thinking mode.

-\paragraph{DualMindVLM vs.~GRPO.} Figure~\ref{fig:exp_vs_grpo} compares DualMindVLM with the GRPO model (i.e., without auto-labeling and dual-mode RL).
-The bar charts show the accuracy improvement over the base model Qwen2.5-VL.
-DualMindVLM significantly beats the GRPO model on most benchmarks, demonstrating the effectiveness of the dual-mode thinking mechanism.
-In terms of token usage, DualMindVLM saves tokens up to 60\% compared with the GRPO model.